RaspberryPiFoundation/scratch-curriculum/en-GB/lost-in-space/index.md

 ---
 title: Lost in Space
-materials: ["Club Leader Resources/*.*"]
+description: Learn how to program your own animation!
+layout: project
 notes: "Lost in Space - notes.md"
-layout: project
-project-type: sample
 ---

 # Introduction { .intro }